-If you tell a broker or carrier that your car must be picked up or delivered by a specific date, you’ll almost always pay a premium to entice a driver to meet your deadline.
+If you tell a broker or carrier that your car must be picked up or delivered by a specific date, you’ll almost always pay a premium to meet your specific deadlines.
 The cheapest way to ship a car is to be flexible.
 In fact, you can save even more money if you give the broker or carrier the flexibility to fit your transport into their schedule when it works best for them (while still meeting your general shipping timeframes).

-Bonus Tip: Most brokers and carriers won’t be able to meet specific pick up and delivery dates no matter how much you’re willing to pay.
-We’ll write more about that topic on another day but for now just know that if you want cheap car shipping without sacrificing quality or customer service, be flexible.
-The easiest way to be flexible if you have legitimate reasons for having a tight delivery schedule (i.e. you are moving and your flight leaves on a certain day) is to have someone that can be the pick up or delivery person for you.
-Usually that is a friend, family member, neighbor, or even a local mechanic or car dealer you trust.
+Bonus Tip: Most brokers and carriers won’t be able to meet specific pick up dates or delivery dates no matter how much you’re willing to pay.
+If you have a tight shipping window because you’re moving on a certain day or whatever may be the reason, the easiest way to be flexible is to have someone that can be the pick up or delivery person for you.
+Usually that is a friend, family member, neighbor, or even a local mechanic, car dealer, or Realtor you trust.